mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 - edit `actions/app.go`
 - add a call to `app.{method}`
-  - method is GET, POST, PUT, PATCH, DELETE, OPTIONS, or HEAD
+  - method is GET, POST, PUT, PATCH, DELETE, OPTIONS, HEAD, or ANY
   - each call specifies a URL pattern and a handler function
 - implement the handler function
   - must match the type `buffalo.Handler`